Decision filter

 FAQ

-This hub should answer the control questions first, then send you to the narrower page that matches the remaining problem.
+Answer the boundary questions here, then move to the narrower page that fits the remaining decision.

 Is AI automation useful before the workflow is documented?